 Mistake #3: Letting emotions dictate your decisions.

-This is one of the biggest reasons we at Bort Law practice in collaborative divorce and mediation.
+This is one of the biggest reasons we at Bort Law practice in collaborative divorce and mediation and often suggest a mindful divorce approach.
 Acting vindictively, playing the blame game, or being driven by your emotions may seem to be immediately gratifying, but doing so will hurt you and your children in the long run.
 It’s best to look at the entire situation as objectively as possible, so you can reach an efficient and durable divorce agreement.

 Mistake #4: Not considering your kids’ needs.